prescottprue/react-redux-firebase/examples/complete/material/README.md

 |`lint`|Lint all `.js` files.|
 |`lint:fix`|Lint and fix all `.js` files.
 [Read more on this](http://eslint.org/docs/user-guide/command-line-interface.html#fix).|

+## Config

+Visit the config file ([`src/config.js`](/src/config.js)) to change config within the project

+This usually gets skipped form git tracking because either:
+* it is built within a continuous integration environment  based on environment/branch settings then deployed
+* your local version is deployed if you are using `firebase deploy`

 ## What is Shown
 * Route protection using `redux-auth-wrapper`
 * Data input/validation using `redux-form`